 While there are planets and moons all over the solar system, only Earth is lucky enough to experience lunar eclipses because its shadow is just large enough to cover the moon completely.
 The moon is slowly drifting away from our planet (at roughly 1.6 inches or 4 centimeters a year) and this situation won't persist forever.
 There are roughly two to four lunar eclipses every year, according to NASA, and each one is visible over about half the Earth.

-According to a Space.com Skywatching columnist Joe Rao, Columbus and his crew were stranded on Jamaica.
-At first the people there were welcoming, but over time, Columbus' crew grew restless and murdered or robbed some of the natives.
-Understandably, the natives weren't eager to help the crew search for food, and Columbus realized famine was drawing near.
+According to a Space.com Skywatching columnist Joe Rao, Columbus and his crew were stranded on an island now known as Jamaica.
+At first the Arawak people who lived there were welcoming, but over time, Columbus' crew grew restless and murdered or robbed some of the natives.
+Understandably, the native people weren't eager to help the crew search for food, and Columbus realized famine was drawing near.

 Columbus had an almanac with him foretelling when the next lunar eclipse would take place.
 Armed with this information, he told the Arawak that the Christian god was unhappy that Columbus and his crew received no food.
 God would turn the moon red as a symbol of his anger, Columbus said.
 As the event took place, frightened people "with great howling and lamentation came running from every direction to the ships laden with provisions, praying to the Admiral to intercede with his god on their behalf," according to an account by Columbus' son Ferdinand.

 If you have a budding astronomer at home who wants to learn more about eclipses check out Solar and Lunar Eclipses (Explore Outer Space) by Ruth Owen or take a look at NASA's Space Place webpage on the different types of moons.